Sigma Star Saga

-Sigma Star Saga is a 2005 hybrid science fiction role-playing-space-shooter developed by WayForward Technologies and published by Namco for the Game Boy Advance.
+Sigma Star Saga is a 2005 hybrid science fiction role-playing-space-shooter developed by WayForward Technologies and published by Namco Hometek for the Game Boy Advance.
 The player explores a standard 2-D overworld, but is transported into space for side-scrolling shooter random battles.
 The story focus on a space pilot named Ian Recker who goes undercover against Earth's enemies, the Krill, in a battle to save the planet.

+An updated re-release, titled Sigma Star Saga DX, will feature multiple quality-of-life improvements and fixes, and is scheduled to arrive in early 2026 for PC, PS5 and Switch.

 Gameplay

 There are two distinct portions of the game: an overworld where the player control Recker directly, and side-scrolling shooter random battles.

 Overworld

 In the overworld, Recker travels around either talking to people to advance the plot or searching for items and data on one of several planets.
 As the game progresses, his abilities expand: he is given more weapons to fight the local flora and fauna, and he receives power-ups that let him pass different barriers to his progress.